andrew-spade-acn/d3-react-presentation/PITCHME.md

 ---
 #### The DOM Emulator

-What if we could trick D3 into thinking it's rendering DOM elements?
+What if we could trick D3 into thinking that it's rendering DOM elements?

+We could then hand off the true rendering responsibilities to React.

 +++
 #### The DOM Emulator